 Our approach is consistent around the world.
-Collaboration across our one global network is fundamental to how we drive innovation and deliver value for our clients.
-As part of this collaboration, Accenture group companies receive services from other companies within the Accenture global group.
+Collaboration across our one global network is fundamental to how we drive innovation and deliver value for our clients responsibly.
 As part of this collaboration, Accenture Germany receives services from other companies within the Accenture global group.

 All Accenture group companies adhere to our core values, our Code of Business Ethics (COBE) and our global policies.
 We regularly conduct due diligence assessments on human rights and environment-related risks with a risk-based approach and we remain committed to take appropriate action if we identify concerns.
-The global activities set out in the previous section are implemented company-wide across the world and are supplemented by location-specific measures where a specific need has been identified.
+The global activities set out above are implemented company-wide across the world and are supplemented by location-specific measures where a specific need has been identified.